threapUSA/URLHandlerWPF/README.md

 Problem: I prefer to browse using Firefox, but in a corporate environment, many intranet sites fail to render properly (or perform passthrough authentication) unless using IE (and now, Edge).
-Having to copy and paste URLs into the appropriate browser is awkward.
+Having to copy and paste URLs from other applications such as Outlook into the appropriate browser is awkward.

 Several years ago, to resolve the above problem, I wrote a simple C# Winforms tool that I named URLHandler.
 It registered itself in Windows as the default handler for http/https links, and then displayed a small window whenever such a link was clicked (e.g. in an Outlook e-mail).
 The original URLHandler had several configuration options - a whitelist of domains/URL regexes to always open in Edge, configurable between Firefox and Chrome, and so on.

-Recently I realised that it's overkill and daunting for most users, and this URLHandlerWPF (yeah, I suck at naming things) is the result.
+Recently I realised that it's ~~overkill and daunting for most users~~ too complicated in its initial appearance for most users, a limitation of the Winforms framework, and this URLHandlerWPF (yeah, I suck at naming things) is the result.
 Think of it as the earlier tool but reimplemented in WPF to drag it into the 21st Century.
-Click on a link in Outlook or whereever and this applet pops up under the mouse cursor with two instantly-recognizable icons for Firefox and Edge.
+Click on a link in Outlook or whereever and this applet pops up under the mouse cursor with just two instantly-recognizable icons for Firefox (or Chrome) and Edge.
 Left-click one or the other to open the URL using that browser.
 Right-click either icon to open a setup dialog.

 In the setup dialog, you can
-* choose which browser to use as the alternative to Edge - currently Firefox and Chrome are detected and offered if present.
+* choose which browser to use as the alternative to Edge - currently Firefox and Chrome are detected and offered if present,
-* choose to have the applet automatically close after a short period.
+* choose to have the applet automatically close ("timeout") after a short period,
+* choose to be warned if a URL includes non-ANSI characters,
 * enter a list of text patterns; if the clicked link contains any of these, then Edge will be used as the default browser for that link.
+* Register the application as a browser, so that it handles links.

+Any settings chosen here are saved automatically for the next time the application's used.
+(For those who need to know: Settings are saved to the user's appdata-local folder as a .config file.)

 If Edge is the default browser - see above - the applet will pulse the Edge icon to show this.
 And if the applet is configured to automatically close, Edge will be used to open the link without further interaction.
+Hotkeys - press 1 to use the leftmost browser (i.e. Firefox or Chrome), press 2 to use Edge, press Return to select the default if it's set, and press Escape to exit without opening the link.

+New feature: If the clicked link contains non-ANSI characters and the appropriate Setup option has been set, both icons will be outlined in a yellow warning glow; clicking once will change this to a RED glow ("last chance!"), and clicking a second time will open the link.
+This is intended to protect against lookalike glyphs that might be intended to confuse.

+Version History Highlights:
-version 063025: finished implementing Edge whitelisting, with highlighting of the clicked URL in the setup dialog to show when a match has been made.
+version 2025.182: implemented new version numbering scheme (year.dayofyear *.hour* ); now displays explanation if it's run from the location from where it's already been installed & registered.
+Refactored code.
+Cleaned up the Setup dialog layout, correctly implementing the Grid container. version 063025: finished implementing Edge whitelisting, with highlighting of the clicked URL in the setup dialog to show when a match has been made.
 Animated the Edge icon when it's the default. version 062725: fully supports Dark/Light mode